 The big box jellyfish is the most venomous jellyfish on the planet.
 It is so venomous it will kill you within two minutes if you receive two meters or more of tentacle contact.

 The only predators of jellyfish are turtles.
-Thanks to a thick skin and shell, turtles are not affected by box jellyfish stings.
-In fact, only their eyes can be stung.
+Thanks to their thick skin and shell, box jellyfish stings do not affect turtles.
+Only their eyes can be stung.

 6. Discomedusae – Jellyfish

 Another Ernst Haeckel jellyfish print.
-A few years ago I visited a jellyfish aquarium at Ocean Park in Hong Kong, it was one of the most amazing marine displays I have ever seen.
-The jellyfish prints of Ernst Haeckel really remind me of that experience.
+A few years ago, I visited a jellyfish aquarium at Ocean Park in Hong Kong; it was one of the most fantastic marine displays I have ever seen.
+The jellyfish prints of Ernst Haeckel remind me of that experience.

 6. Thalamphora – Ernst Haeckel Prints